 Here is the Salt & Wind Travel approved list of the best restaurants in Carmel-By-The-Sea:

 Where To Eat In Carmel-By-The-Sea

 Brophy’s Tavern | Serves Lunch & Dinner

-If you’re looking for a spot to watch “the game,” you’ll likely end up at Brophy’s Tavern as it’s one of the main sports bars in Carmel-By-The-Sea.
-But where this English pub will throw you for a curveball is that everything from the decor to the service and the food and drinks is a mix of modern meets cheeky and worthy of a visit in their own right.
+If you’re looking for a spot to watch “the game,” you’ll likely end up at Brophy’s Tavern, one of the main sports bars in Carmel-By-The-Sea.
+But this English pub will throw you a curveball because everything from the decor to the service and the food and drinks is a mix of modern meets cheeky and worthy of a visit in their own right.

-Both the Fish and Chips and the Brophy’s Burger are crowd favorites, and we can definitely get behind them, but don’t leave without checking out their craft beers or cocktail list featuring drinks made with locally-distilled liquors.
+Both the Fish and Chips and the Brophy’s Burger are crowd favorites, and we can get behind them, but also check out their craft beers and the cocktail list featuring drinks made with locally-distilled liquors.

 San Carlos St &, 4th Ave, Carmel-By-The-Sea